Zha cai

-Zha cai (榨菜), also romanized as Cha tsai, is a type of pickled mustard plant stem originating in Chongqing, China.
+Zha cai (榨菜) is a type of pickled mustard plant stem originating in Chongqing, China.
 The name may also be written in English as cha tsai, tsa tsai, jar choy, jar choi, ja choi, ja choy, or cha tsoi.
-In English, it is commonly known as Sichuan vegetable, Szechwan vegetable, or Chinese pickled vegetable, although all of these terms may also refer to any of a number of other Chinese pickles, including the several other types in the Sichuan province itself.
+In English, it is commonly known as Sichuan vegetable, Szechwan vegetable, or Chinese pickled vegetable, although all of these terms may also refer to any of a number of other Chinese pickles.

 Production

 Zha cai is made specifically from the swollen stem of Brassica juncea subsp. tsatsai.

 The pickle is made from the knobbly, fist-sized, swollen green stem of Brassica juncea, subspecies tsatsai.
 The stem is first salted and pressed, and dried before being rubbed with hot red chili paste and allowed to ferment in an earthenware jar.

-Flavour
+Flavor

 The taste is a combination of spicy, sour, and salty.
-Its unique texture—crunchy, yet tender—can only be vaguely compared to Western pickled cucumbers.
+Its unique texture—crunchy yet tender—can only be vaguely compared to Western pickled cucumbers.
 Excess salt in the preserved vegetable is leached out by soaking in fresh water.
 Considered to be rich in umami, zha cai varies in spiciness depending on the amount of chili paste used in preparation.